ontodev/robot/docs/extract.md

         --lower-term UBERON:0002369 \
         --output obo_extract.owl

-Unlike MIREOT, equivalence axiom will be included, but *only* if all classes used in the axiom are between the target terms.
+Unlike MIREOT, logic like equivalence axioms, domain, and range will be included, but *only* if all classes used in the axiom are between the target terms.

 For this method, one or more `--annotation-property` options can be provided in order to add annotations to the entities.
 If not included, all annotations will be included in the output.
 To provide a text file of annotation properties, use `--annotation-properties`.
 The `--intermediates` may also be used with this method.